eonil/TCPIPSocket.Swift/README.md

 	You can design your own non-blocking behavior using GCD dispatch and semapores.

 -	No I/O functions.
 Unix can use same I/O functions for sockets and files.
 And there's no reason to add duplicated functions.
-Instead use `NSFileHandle` class to perform I/O.
+Instead, use `NSFileHandle` class to perform I/O.
-	If you have some code based on `NSFileHandle` class, it will become available for free.
+	If you have some existing codebase with `NSFileHandle` class, it will become available for free.

 -	No DNS resolution.
 Do it yourself if you need it.